Login

 Also known as ‘reverse breathing’, the Daoist’s Breath follows the opposite pattern to the Buddha’s Breath.
 On the inhale, contract your abdominal muscles; when you breathe out, relax your belly and lungs.
 It’s not as easy as it sounds, however, and it’s easier to master the Buddha’s Breath before trying the Daoist’s Breath.

-3. Primordial Breath (aka Embryonic, Foetal, and Internal Breathing)
+3. Primordial Breath (aka Embryonic, Fetal, and Internal Breathing)

 4. Golden Elixir Breathing